c42f/MicroLogging.jl/README.md

-Logging should be useful and pleasant for the average user and package developer, but should meet the efficiency and flexibility demands of production deployment.  `MicroLogging` sets out to achieve both of these things in one interface.
+Logging should be useful and pleasant for the average user and package developer, but should meet the efficiency and flexibility demands of production deployment.  `MicroLogging` tries to do both in one interface.

 ## Install